lmweber/benchmarking-guidelines/README.md

-# Essential Guidelines for Computational Method Benchmarking
+# Essential guidelines for computational method benchmarking

-Repository containing drafts of our review paper "Essential Guidelines for Computational Method Benchmarking".
+Code repository for our review paper "Essential guidelines for computational method benchmarking".

+A preprint of the paper will be posted on arXiv.

+An R script to reproduce Figure 1b is available in [scripts/](scripts/).